RuiNelson/Neptune3ProProfileForPrusaSlicer/README.md

 * The latest [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer/releases) installed
 * You have configured it with the Neptune 3 Pro/Plus/Max with the stock settings

-1. Open PrusaSlicer

-2. Click on the **Help** menu, then **Show Configuration Folder**.
+1. Open **PrusaSlicer** on the **Help** menu, then **Show Configuration Folder**.

-3. Quit PrusaSlicer and go back to the file manager.
+2. Quit PrusaSlicer and go back to the **file manager**.

-4. Open the `vendor` subfolder.
+3. Open the `vendor` subfolder.

-6. Download the lastest [release](https://github.com/RuiNelson/Neptune3ProProfileForPrusaSlicer/releases) from GitHub.
+4. Download the lastest [release](https://github.com/RuiNelson/Neptune3ProProfileForPrusaSlicer/releases) from GitHub.

-7. Unzip my files to your `vendor` subfolder.
+5. Unzip my files to your `vendor` subfolder.
 If necessary, replace the files there.

-8. Finished!
+6. Finished!
 Reopen PursaSlicer to get the new configuration loaded, you should see something like this for the bed of your printer:

 ![Screenshot](docs/screenshot.png)